PanosEko/JokerStats/README.md

 ![ezgif com-gif-maker (2)](https://user-images.githubusercontent.com/93736094/171199419-ea28fd8f-dc28-489a-90ec-84c38ba39800.gif)

 JokerStats is a desktop application that was developed as part of a software development team project at Hellenic Open University and was made by me and [Ioannis Kannakis](https://github.com/IoannisKanakis).
 The desktop application draws data from OPAP's web service (https://www.opap.gr/web-services) and processes it in order to present it in an intelligible way.
+An installer is available in the "Releases"

 ## Features
 - Data Fetching: Retrieves data from OPAP's web service using OkHttp.